fossasia/open-event-server/README.md

 * When you file a feature request or when you are submitting a bug report to the [issue tracker](https://github.com/fossasia/open-event-server/issues), make sure you add steps to reproduce it.
 Especially if that bug is some weird/rare one.

 **Join the development**
-* Before you join development, please set up the system on your local machine and go through the application completely.
+* Before you join the development, please set up the system on your local machine and go through the application completely.
 Press on any link/button you can find and see where it leads to.
 Explore.
 (Don't worry ...
 Nothing will happen to the app or to you due to the exploring :wink: Only thing that will happen is, you'll be more familiar with what is where and might even get some cool ideas on how to improve various aspects of the app.)
 * Test the application on your machine and explore the admin area.
 The test deployment on Heroku will not give you access to the admin section, where you can switch on/off modules, e.g. ticketing and add keys for services, e.g. storage on S3.
-* If you would like to work on an issue, drop in a comment at the issue.
+* If you would like to work on an issue, drop in a comment on the issue.
 If it is already assigned to someone, but there is no sign of any work being done, please free to drop in a comment so that the issue can be assigned to you if the previous assignee has dropped it entirely.

 ## License